MassProspecting/user-documentation/getting-started/faqs.md

 ---

-### 🔁 Do my credits roll over?
+### 🔁 Do my credits expire?

-Yes — but only for 3 months.
+Yes, all unused credits expire at the end of each monthly billing cycle.

-If credits go unused for more than 3 consecutive months, they will expire.
-Make sure to keep your scraping orders running so you make full use of your credits.
+To maximize your plan's value, we recommend using your credits regularly throughout the month as they do not carry over to the next billing period.